MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 In order for Autopilot to succeed you'll need to enable Automatic MDM Enrollment in your Azure portal.
 This will enable the device to enroll without a user.

-Review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Auto Enrollment Quick start guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set-up.
+Review the following short [guide on enabling MDM Automatic Enrollment](/windows/client-management/mdm/azure-ad-and-microsoft-intune-automatic-mdm-enrollment-in-the-new-portal) or the [Quickstart automatic enrollment guide](/mem/intune/enrollment/quickstart-setup-auto-enrollment) for even more information getting set-up.

 ### 3. Ensure that MDM enrollment isn't blocked for Windows devices.